Waste and recycling initiatives

 Fire ants

 Fire ant biosecurity zones are in place to help prevent fire ants from spreading.
 View these zones on the Fire Ant Eradication map.
-To help stop the spread of fire ants, items from within the biosecurity zone can only be taken to the Stapylton and Molendinar waste and recycling centres.
+To help stop the spread of fire ants, items from within the biosecurity zone can only be taken to the Stapylton, Molendinar and Reedy Creek waste and recycling centres.
 These centres are also inside the zone.

 You can take green waste and other items from outside the biosecurity zone to any waste and recycling centre which accepts green organics.